Environmental issues in Afghanistan

 Environmental issues in Afghanistan are monitored by the National Environmental Protection Agency (NEPA).
-They predate the political turmoil of the past few decades.
+These issues predate the political turmoil of the past few decades.
 Forests have been depleted by centuries of grazing and farming, practices which have only increased with modern population growth.

 In Afghanistan, environmental conservation and economic concerns are not at odds; with over 44% of the population dependent on herding or farming, welfare of the environment is critical to the economic welfare of the people.
-In 2007, the World Health Organization released a report ranking Afghanistan as the lowest among non-African nations in deaths from environmental hazards.
+Environmental hazards cause about 26% of all deaths in the country.